bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

 <img src="https://user-images.githubusercontent.com/15352153/120906346-f14e8580-c615-11eb-9e22-e7f8cce02ef0.png?raw=true" alt="img 1" width="550" />
 Here we can see evidence of two variants in the AKT1 exonic region.
 These variants are called only using mutect2.

+ If you can't see the variants.
+In IGV go to View --> Preferences --> Alignments then change Coverage allele-fraction threshold to 0.1 (10%)

 ```
 9       130634993       130634993       C       T       exonic  AK1     nonsynonymous SNV       0/0:46,0:0.021:46:24,0:21,0:18,28,0,0   0/1:48,8:0.155:56:24,5:24,3:20,28,5,3   ./.:.:.:.:.:.:. ./.:.:.:.:.:.:.
 9       130635011       130635011       C       G       exonic  AK1     nonsynonymous SNV       0/0:39,0:0.024:39:23,0:16,0:17,22,0,0   0/1:46,9:0.175:55:21,5:25,4:16,30,5,4   ./.:.:.:.:.:.:. ./.:.:.:.:.:.:.